On This Page:

 Accounts must also enable the “Remove offline data from my computer” option for their account.
 To do so, log in to Gmail and go to Settings>Offline>Security and under “After logging out of my Google account” select “Remove offline data from my computer.”
 Users must also clear cookies on their browser after using this feature.

 Is Google Mail replacing UMail?

-The transition from UMail to Google Mail for undergraduates' email occurred on in late June 2013.
+The transition from UMail to Google Mail for undergraduates' email occurred in late June 2013.
 UMass Amherst IT automatically transferred students' mailboxes from UMail to Google Mail.
-Note: You will not receive any new mail to your UMail account.
+The same process occurred for graduate students and select faculty and staff in 2019.
+Note: After being migrated, you will not receive any new mail to your UMail account.
 All new messages will be delivered to your Google Mail account.

-UMail remains UMass Amherst IT's primary email service for all faculty, staff, and graduate students.
+UMail remains UMass Amherst IT's primary email service for some faculty and staff.

 When my email account switched to Google Mail, what happened to the messages in my UMail account?

 We copied most of your messages to Google Mail, but we could not migrate: